Skip to main content

 Assemble phase

-.
+The assemble phase is very similar to what happens when running docker build.
 The result of this phase will be a new Docker image.
 This phase also happens when a build is run on OpenShift.

 For the Web App Builder image, the assemble script is responsible for installing your application's dependencies and running your build.
-By default, the builder image will use npm run build
+By default, the builder image will use npm run build.

 Run phase

-is called on the newly created image from the assemble phase.
+This phase is run when docker run is called on the newly created image from the assemble phase.
 This is also what is run during an OpenShift deployment.
-By default, the run script will run your package.json
+By default, the run script will run your package.json’s “start” script.

 While this works for getting your app deployed quickly, it is not the recommended way of serving static content.
 Because we are serving only static content, we don't really need Node.js installed in our image; we just need a web server.